Erkhanal/Neural-Networks-Project---Gesture-Recognition/README.md

 * [Contact Information](#contact-information)

 ## Introduction:
-<div align="justify">This repository contains the code to build a project, which aim to develop a gesture recognition feature for smart televisions using deep learning techniques.
+<div align="justify">This repository contains the python code to build a project, which aim to develop a gesture recognition feature for smart televisions using deep learning techniques.
 The task involves recognizing five different gestures performed by users in front of a webcam, each corresponding to a specific command: thumbs up, thumbs down, right swipe, left swipe, stop (pause).
 This feature will enable users to control the TV without using a remote. </div>

 ## Problem Statement:
 <div align="justify">